chrfrenning/pow/README.md

-# POW Ledger
+# ZenTransfer Ledger Utility

-A command line utility in C that combines file-checksumming with proof-of-work mining for building trusted ledgers.
+A command line utility in C that combines file-checksumming with proof-of-work mining for building trusted ledgers, and is a building block for building a decentralized, socially validated, proof-of-work based photo authenticity system for Web 3.0.

 ## Features